Dimasarsyad4/SaaS-QA-Case-Study/Web-TestCaseStudy.md

 This project involved testing a SaaS platform for online attendance and Human Resource Management (HRM), handling enterprise business logic ranging from subscription billing to data synchronization between physical IoT biometric hardware and the cloud database.

 The product was a live, actively-used system undergoing frequent feature updates.
-My primary challenge was ensuring new deployments did not disrupt critical paths — such as authentication, payroll data, and payment processing — particularly given the absence of a pre-existing structured QA documentation framework.
+My primary challenge was ensuring new deployments did not disrupt critical paths — such as authentication, operational data, and payment processing — particularly given the absence of a pre-existing structured QA documentation framework.

 ---